HomeGuidesAPI Reference

 • Minimum supported Aruba Central firmware version 2.5.2

-The Aruba Central role was created solely for the sake of bundling up the Aruba Central Ansible modules for easy distribution and consumption.
-To install the role, issue the "ansible-galaxy" command: ansible-galaxy install arubanetworks.aruba_central_role
+The HPE Aruba Networking Central collection was created solely for the sake of bundling up the Central Ansible modules for easy distribution and consumption.
+To install the collection, issue the "ansible-galaxy" command: ansible-galaxy collection install arubanetworks.aruba_central

-To install the latest updated role, simply re-run any of the previous commands.
-Ansible Galaxy will check to see if the existing role is out of date and install the latest version.
+To install the latest updated collection, simply re-run any of the previous commands.
+Ansible Galaxy will check to see if the existing collection is out of date and install the latest version.

 Additionally, you'll need to install the requests library.
 You can do so with the following command: